satoon101/PluginHelpers/readme.md

 ## Available helpers

 ### PluginCreater
-The plugin_creator.bat file, along with the plugin_creator.py file, is used to create a plugin based on the name provided.
+The plugin_creater.bat file, along with the plugin_creater.py file, is used to create a plugin based on the name provided.

 ### PluginChecker
 The plugin_checker.bat file, along with the .pylintrc file, is used to perform standards checks (like PEP8 and PEP257) on the chosen plugin.